catie-aq/mbed_bosch-sensortec-bno055-example/README.md

   of the fusion of the inputs given by the accelerometer, the gyroscope and the magnetometer
-* Calibration status report the state of calibration of each sensor, from 0 to 3, 3 being full callibrated.
+* Calibration status report the state of calibration of each sensor, from 0 to 3, 3 being full calibrated.
 Calibration values are printed in the following order : system, accelerometer, gyrometer, magnetometer

 In **normal mode**, raw data from the accelerometer, gyroscope and magnetometer are printed.